Alternative VPN Choices for You

 Speed tests are performed using our groovy speed test system.
 This provides a scientific and objective way to measure and compare VPN speed performance.
 Please see here for more details.

-CyberGhost's raw global average speeds are little... average, which is to be expected from a company whose servers are mainly based in Europe and North America.
-Its Max burst speeds, however, and absolutely fantastic.
-This greatly improves its weighted average results, and means anyone located reasonably close to one of its servers can expect blazing fast performance.
+CyberGhost's raw global average speeds are a little... average, which is to be expected from a company whose servers are mainly based in Europe and North America.
+Its Max burst speeds, however, are absolutely fantastic.
+This greatly improves its weighted average results, and means anyone located reasonably close to one of its servers can expect blazing speeds making them great for gaming and streaming in HD.

 DNS lookup time is a good measure of how fast users' perceive their connection to be as it affects web page loading times.
 CyberGhost's results are very erratic on this metric, but are overall rather slow.